OpenKermit/openkermit.org/src/downloads.md

 - macOS
 - FreeBSD, NetBSD, and OpenBSD

-Except for macOS, all other platforms build binaries for both x86-64 (amd64) and 64-bit ARM (arm64).
-In almost all cases, you will want the amd64 version.
+MacOS binaries are build for 64-bit ARM (arm64), which is the current hardware standard for Macs.
+Linux binaries are built for x86-64 (amd64) and 64-bit ARM (arm64).
+In almost all cases, you will want the amd64 version.  (arm64 is for things like Raspberry Pi.)
+BSD binaries are built exclusively for x86-64 (amd64).

-Linux binaries are additionally available in a static build, linked against musl libc.
-These have no dependencies from the running system, and thus should be portable to many versions and distributions of Linux in the chosen architecture.
-However, since they do not use the system's libraries (such as OpenSSL), they don't benefit from security updates that your distribution may make to system libraries like OpenSSL.
-Therefore, I recommend not using SSL facilities on the static binaries.
-(Very few people use SSL in Kermit these days anyhow)  The static binaries are helpful for bootstrapping connectivity to a new (or old!) system, for instance.

-While the statically-linked version does have ncurses built in, C-Kermit degrades gracefully if you lack a terminfo database.
-Therefore, it is a truly standalone binary.
+See the [platform-specific notes](platforms) for details on which specific OS version was used to build individual binaries, as well as notes on the Linux statically-linked binaries.

 ### Verification

+Binaries

 Once you've downloaded a binary, you can run: